exalted/mdwiki-seed/en/pages/status.md

   ToF camera can also be an odometry source using ICP algorithm.
   [LOAM](http://wiki.ros.org/loam_back_and_forth)
   [A Visual Odometry Method Based on the SwissRanger SR4000](http://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0CB8QFjAA&url=http%3A%2F%2Fwww.dtic.mil%2Fcgi-bin%2FGetTRDoc%3FAD%3DADA536272&ei=OJsuVLeVKYv2O8a0gKAN&usg=AFQjCNHqcpQLWMbagIyiyJivyKWYg8NGrg&sig2=RhI6Re3Oa39PMrAs28C0Xg&bvm=bv.76802529,d.ZWU)
+- Implement a unique language for SDF and URDF files SDF and URDF file are very similar, but they have different specificatons, so, even if converters exist, the user must maintain two different version for the same model.
+  A good solution would be to write a script in python that generates a model that can be then serialized to an SDF or URDF file.
+This would also allow conditional expressions, simpler math (cfr. xacro), and fast prototyping.